Falven/Open-Data-Analysis/docs/4_configuring_a_jupyter_server.md

 There is extensive documentation on [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) providing guidance on how to select a stack including details on the tools and features included in each.
 I recommend reading through this documentation to understand the options available if the stack we have selected does not work for you.

-I selected the [jupyter/base-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-base-notebook) stack for its minimal yet sufficient featureset for our use case, including:
+I selected [singleuser-sample 3.2.1](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/blob/main/images/singleuser-sample/Dockerfile) as my base image, for our use case, as it is the default image.

-- Everything in `jupyter/docker-stacks-foundation`
-- Minimally functional Server (e.g., no LaTeX support for saving notebooks as PDFs)
-- `notebook`, `jupyterhub`, and `jupyterlab` packages
-- A `start-notebook.py` script as the default command
-- A `start-singleuser.py` script useful for launching containers in JupyterHub
-- Options for a self-signed HTTPS certificate

 ## 4.2 Creating our custom Dockerfile